Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 Types of the main convolution:

 > If the bottleneck is `downsampling`, a max pooling layer is added to the main branch.
 Also, the first 1x1 projection is replaced with a 2x2 convolution with stride 2 in both dimensions.
+We zero pad the activations, to match the number of feature maps.

 > conv is either a regular, `dilated` or full convolution (also known as `deconvolution` or fractionally strided convolution) with 3x3 filters.